kivy/kivy/doc/sources/index.rst

 the :ref:`quickstart` document.
 Besides the quickstart, there is also a more detailed :ref:`architecture`.

-We also have a list of :ref:`faq`.

 If you want to contribute to Kivy, make sure to read :ref:`contributing`.
 If your concern isn't addressed in the documentation, feel free to :ref:`contact`.

 .. include:: contents.rst.inc